alistairgeorge/cybersecurity/README.md

 When IDS detects intrusion it only alerts network administration while Intrusion Prevention System(IPS) blocks the malicious packets before it reaches to destination.

 ### 5. Programming Languages
+Security engineering is equal parts system knowledge and the ability to express that knowledge in code.
+Practitioners script to automate investigations, build custom tooling for assessments, and prototype defenses embedded in pipelines and platforms.
+Multiple languages are useful because threats span the web, operating systems, networks, and embedded devices.
+A balanced toolkit lets you read other people’s code, reason about vulnerabilities, and ship maintainable fixes.

+Strong coding skills also improve collaboration with development teams.
+Clear, reproducible proofs of concept and minimal patches speed remediation and reduce friction.
+Knowing how compilers, runtimes, and package managers work helps assess supply-chain risks and dependency hygiene.
+Over time, fluency across scripting and systems languages yields better security outcomes.

 #### Python
+Python is the go-to language for quick automation, data handling, and glue code across tools and APIs.
+Its batteries-included philosophy and ecosystem (Requests, Scapy, pwntools) make it ideal for prototyping scanners, parsers, and exploit harnesses.
+Readability encourages collaboration across mixed teams of analysts and engineers.
+Performance-sensitive paths can be offloaded to native extensions when needed.

+- **Automation and orchestration.** Use Python to stitch scanners, SIEMs, and ticketing systems together for repeatable workflows.
+- **Network and protocol tasks.** Craft and parse packets, fuzz parsers, and extract IOCs from PCAPs with mature libraries.
+- **Blue and red use.** From log enrichment to exploit dev scaffolding, Python spans defensive and offensive needs.

 #### JavaScript
+JavaScript dominates the client side and increasingly the server via Node.js, so it’s central to web security.
+Understanding JS and the DOM is essential for analyzing XSS, CSRF, clickjacking, and CSP behavior.
+On the backend, async patterns and package ecosystems introduce unique risks that defenders must monitor.
+Security reviews often hinge on recognizing how data flows through templating and API layers.

+- **Client-side insight.** Model sinks and sources, event handlers, and templating to identify injection and gadget chains.
+- **Server-side concerns.** Manage dependency risk, SSRF in server-side rendering, and prototype pollution in object merging.
+- **Testing helpers.** Build payloads, browser automations, and instrumentation to validate fixes and CSPs.

 #### Bash Scripting
+Bash is the lingua franca of Unix-like systems and a force multiplier for responders and operators.
+Small scripts can enumerate hosts, sweep configurations, and collect forensic artifacts quickly.
+Because many security tools are CLI-first, Bash glues them together into pipelines.
+Careful quoting and input handling prevent self-inflicted command injection.

+- **Rapid triage.** One-liners and scripts gather logs, process lists, and network info across fleets via SSH.
+- **Job control.** Schedule recurring scans and checks with cron and systemd timers to keep posture fresh.
+- **Tool chaining.** Combine grep/awk/sed/jq with scanners and EDR CLIs to build lightweight workflows.

 #### SQL
+SQL underpins most transactional systems and analytics platforms, so fluency aids both offense and defense.
+Knowing how queries are parsed and optimized helps identify injection risks and performance pitfalls.
+Investigations often require querying large log or event tables, where precise SQL saves hours.
+Least privilege, view design, and parameterization are day-to-day security levers.

+- **Hardened access.** Use roles, views, and row-level security to constrain who sees what.
+- **Forensic querying.** Join auth logs, API calls, and anomalies to reconstruct attacker timelines.
+- **Secure coding.** Enforce prepared statements and bind variables across app layers.
 #### C/ C++/ Java/ Ruby
+C and C++ expose memory and concurrency details that are vital for exploit analysis and secure systems programming.
+Java powers enterprise backends and Android apps, where secure serialization, sandboxing, and dependency hygiene matter.
+Ruby shows up in tooling like Metasploit and legacy web stacks where metaprogramming can introduce subtle bugs.
+Exposure to all four improves code review, threat modeling, and remediation quality.

+- **Memory safety literacy.** Understand buffer overflows, use-after-free, and mitigations (ASLR, DEP, stack canaries).
+- **Runtime and ecosystem.** Manage JDK/JRE settings, deserialization risks, and gem/npm/maven dependency sprawl.
+- **Interop awareness.** Read native extensions and FFI boundaries where memory bugs and type confusions emerge.

 ### 6. Scanning and Enumeration
+Scanning and enumeration translate curiosity into actionable intelligence.
+Scanning identifies reachable hosts and exposed services; enumeration extracts details—versions, users, shares—that inform risk.
+Done well, these phases guide targeted testing and reduce noise by focusing on realistic attack paths.
+Defenders rely on the same techniques to measure exposure and validate hardening.

+Because networks are dynamic, results age quickly unless you automate and baseline them.
+Treat scans as observability: schedule them, diff outputs, and investigate deltas.
+Combine active probes with passive sources (flows, logs) to complete the picture.
+Always get proper authorization and scope to avoid disrupting production systems.

 #### Port Scanning
+Port scanning determines which TCP/UDP ports are open and what they imply about the underlying services.
+Timing, packet types, and host responsiveness affect accuracy and stealth.
+The goal is not just a list of numbers—it’s a hypothesis about roles, trust boundaries, and potential weaknesses.
+Good scans are reproducible, annotated, and feed directly into follow-up tests.

+- **Choose the right technique.** SYN, connect, and UDP scans trade speed, accuracy, and detectability; use them deliberately.
+- **Scope and rate carefully.** Respect bandwidth and target sensitivity to avoid overwhelming fragile services.
+- **Fingerprint services.** Version detection and scriptable probes turn ports into actionable software inventories.
+- **Baseline exposure.** Track changes to open ports over time to catch accidental publishes and drift.

 #### Service Enumeration
+Enumeration digs into discovered services to extract banners, capabilities, and security posture.
+It validates assumptions (e.g., the “web server” is actually an admin console) and uncovers weak defaults.
+Directory listings, SMB shares, SNMP communities, and RPC endpoints often leak rich metadata.
+This is where attack paths start to crystallize.

+- **Target high-value protocols.** SMB, RDP, SSH, LDAP, and databases deserve deeper probes for weak auth and misconfigurations.
+- **Harvest metadata.** Collect banners, TLS certificates, headers, and error messages to map versions and frameworks.
+- **Respect authentication.** Test with least-privileged creds when available to see what insiders or compromised accounts could reach.
+- **Document thoroughly.** Record commands, parameters, and findings so teams can reproduce and remediate efficiently.

 #### Vulnerability Scanning
+Vulnerability scanning compares assets against known CVEs and misconfiguration checks to highlight likely weaknesses.
+It complements manual testing by providing breadth and repeatability, but results must be triaged to reduce false positives.
+Authenticated scans significantly improve fidelity by inspecting configs and patches from the inside.
+Integrating scan results into ticketing with SLAs keeps remediation on track.

+- **Prioritize by exploitability.** Rank by CVSS plus context—exposure, privilege required, and presence of known exploits.
+- **Use authenticated modes.** Inside-out checks find missing patches and risky settings that unauthenticated scans miss.
+- **Close the loop.** Retest after fixes, track aging vulnerabilities, and report trends to show posture improvement.
+- **Align with change.** Tie scans to deployments and patch windows so findings map cleanly to responsible teams.

 ### 7. Exploitation
 #### Common Vulnerabilities and Exploits
 Any flaw in an organization’s internal controls, system procedures, or information systems is a vulnerability in cyber security.
 Cybercriminals and Hackers may target these vulnerabilities and exploit them through the points of vulnerability.